aleshaleksey/fansys23/combat.md

 ### Threatened area and Attacks of Opportunity (AoO)

+An attack of opportunity is when a combatant exploits an opening left by another, and carries out a "basic martial manoeuvre" to its target.

 Any square within the reach of a hostile entity's melee attacks is considered threatened (this usually includes squares that the hostile entity occupies).
 Targets moving out of a threatened square provoke an attack of opportunity.
 This may be a single attack or another basic combat manoeuvre.
 If a target is moving out of one threatened square into another threatened square may avoid AoOs by declaring "careful movement" and halving their movement speed for the rest of the turn.

 ### Reactions and attacks of opportunity